ocrmypdf/OCRmyPDF/README.md

 The license for each test file varies, and is noted in tests/resources/README.rst.
 The documentation is licensed under Creative Commons Attribution-ShareAlike 4.0 (CC-BY-SA 4.0).

-OCRmyPDF versions prior to 6.0 were licensed under the MIT License.
+OCRmyPDF versions prior to 6.0 were distributed under the MIT License.

 Disclaimer
 ----------